'Ronaldo was the best' - Roberto Carlos says not even Messi and Cristiano compare to Brazil legend | Goal.com

 'Ronaldo was the best' - Roberto Carlos says not even Messi and Cristiano compare to Brazil legend

-Roberto Carlos says that there will never be another Ronaldo, arguing that not even Lionel Messi, Crisiano Ronaldo or Neymar compare to his former Brazil team-mate.
+Roberto Carlos says that there will never be another Ronaldo, arguing that not even Lionel Messi, Cristiano Ronaldo or Neymar compare to his former Brazil team-mate.

 After announcing himself to the football world with a sensational 1996-97 campaign at Barcelona, Ronaldo was subsequently hindered by knee problems over the next five years.